finn/dotfiles/nvim/.local/share/nvim/site/pack/default/start/fzf/README-VIM.md

 " If installed using Homebrew
 set rtp+=/usr/local/opt/fzf

-" If installed using git
+" If installed using Homebrew on Apple Silicon set rtp+=/opt/homebrew/opt/fzf

-set rtp+=~/.fzf
+" If you have cloned fzf on ~/.fzf directory set rtp+=~/.fzf
 ```